midlantica/LovelyBunchOfCoconuts/content/grifts/inclusive-language-1.md

 ---
 title: 'Inclusive Language'
-claim: 'Inclusive Language'
+grift: 'Inclusive Language'
-translation: 'Say what we say—or else.'
+decode: 'Say what we say—or else.'
 ---